What is The Hot Yoga Evolved Integrative Method®

 Can I drink water during class?

 Yes!
-Drink plenty of water before, during, and after the class.
-Don't fill up on water just before class though because you may feel "water-logged".
-It is recommended that you drink at least 6-8 eight-oz glasses of water per day (1.5-2 Liters).
+Drink plenty of water before coming to class and feel free to drink water any time during class.
+It is recommended that we drink half our body weight in ounces of water each day.
+Drink at least 6-8 eight-oz glasses of water per day (1.5-2 Liters).
 When doing Hot Yoga you should almost double this amount (12-16 eight-oz glasses or 3-4 Liters) because you can lose up to a 1.5 Liters of water while sweating in Hot Yoga.

 Can I eat before class?

 It is GENERALLY recommended not to eat anything for at least 2 hours before class.
 However, if you have a condition like diabetes you should consult your Physician prior to class so you can decide what's appropriate for you.